TruckersMP/botranktir/README.md

 # Botranktir

+## Deprecation Note

+This bot is extremely outdated and does not follow trends of Discord.
+Moreover, the problem that this bot was supposed to combat, which was a lack of bots taking care of reaction roles, is no more present.
+If you want to have reaction roles in your Discord server, please take a look at other bots.

 ## Introduction

 Botranktir is a Discord bot that takes care of reaction roles.
 It also provides a single-use reaction role,